Trevalga: The Battle for Trevalga

-In Gerald Curgenven’s will (died 1959) he established a charitable trust which protects Trevalga, instructing that the village be managed as it was during his lifetime, while providing yearly donations to his old school Marlborough College.
+In Gerald Curgenven's will (died 1959) he established a charitable trust which protects Trevalga, instructing that the village be managed as it was during his lifetime, while providing yearly donations to his old school Marlborough College.

 It is understood locally that the school initially tried to claim Trevalga directly, but this failed and the trust was officially formed in 1961.

-In 2010 Marlborough College were given faulty legal advice that the Will Trust was failed as it breached the rule against perpetuities.
+In 2010, Marlborough College were given faulty legal advice that the Will Trust was failed as it breached the rule against perpetuities.
 As the only remaining beneficiary, the College took ownership of the Manor and placed it on the market, stating holding the Manor would be in breach of charity rules.
 This situation caused concern amongst the residents about the hamlet's future.
 Thereafter, protests and petitions were set up, using the social networking website Facebook in an attempt to prevent the sale which received national attention.

 The legality of the sale was disputed by the residents of the estate who secured the opinion of Edward "Ted" Nugee QC, on an informal and fee free basis.
 He found the trust to be a sound, charitable trust which can exist in perpetuity.
 Thus, the sale was suspended, and the Manor placed back into the hands of the Trustees.
-The Gerald Curgenven Will Trust was registered with the Charity Commission 2 years later, in 2012.
+The Gerald Curgenven Will Trust was registered with the Charity Commission two years later, in 2012.

-In 2019 it was discovered that the Gerald Curgenven Will Trust did not have the charitable objective of preserving the Manor of Trevalga as Curgenven intended.

-In 2020, residents secured a further legal Opinion which established that preservation of the Manor was part of the charitable purposes of the trust, and therefore not to be sold.
+In 2019, it was discovered that the Gerald Curgenven Will Trust did not have the charitable objective of preserving the Manor of Trevalga as Curgenven intended.
+In 2020, residents secured a further legal opinion which established that preservation of the Manor was part of the charitable purposes of the trust, and therefore not to be sold.

-On the twenty-third of June 2022, in the midst of Cornwall’s ongoing housing crisis, the trustees of the Gerald Curgenven Will Trust wrote to tenants to inform them they are selling Trevalga.
+On 23 June 2022, in the midst of Cornwall's ongoing housing crisis, the trustees of the Gerald Curgenven Will Trust wrote to tenants to inform them they are selling Trevalga.
 The Manor of Trevalga was then placed on the market shortly thereafter, promoted with emphasis on the short hold tenancies and possibilities for leisure, amenities, redevelopment and setting up a shoot.
-The first viewing occurred on the eleventh of August 2022.
+The first viewing occurred on 11 August 2022.